l-Avant-Seine/avantseine/wp-content/plugins/mailjet-for-wordpress/readme.txt

 4. Get instant insight on your campaign's performance with detailed statistics

 == Changelog ==

+= 4.3.0 =
+* Update the confirmation email template for English, French, German and Spanish
+* Add new filter 'mailjet_subscription_widget_email_params' that enable the users to replace the email confirmation message parameters
+* Add new filter 'mailjet_confirmation_email_filename' that enable the users to replace the email confirmation template
+* Add new field 'From name' in Mailjet General Settings
+* Add event delegation that allow widget to work if it is loaded via AJAX

+= 4.2.16 =
+* Update the confirmation email template
+* Add new filter 'mailjet_subscription_widget_email_params' that enable the users to replace the email confirmation message parameters
+* Add new filter 'mailjet_confirmation_email_filename' that enable the users to replace the email confirmation template
+* Add new field 'From name' in Mailjet General Settings
+* Add event delegation that allow widget to work if it is loaded via AJAX

+= 4.2.15 =
+* Remove changing plugins locale globally

+= 4.2.14 =
+* Update tracking parameter

+= 4.2.13 =
+* Added support for de_DE_formal locale

+= 4.2.12 =
+* Translation update

+= 4.2.11 =
+* Updated 'Tested up to' version to include WordPress 4.9

+= 4.2.10 =
+* Translations update

 = 4.2.9 =
 * Fix strtotime() function when format is dd/mm/YYYY